Beauind History, Family Crest & Coats of Arms

 Early census records for Wales are rare so we should not be surprised to find that one of the first records was found as late as 1487, where Lewis ap-Owen, was listed in County of Cardigan.

-Important Dates for the Beauind family
+Early History of the Beauind family

 This web page shows only a small excerpt of our Beauind research.
 Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Beauind History in all our PDF Extended History products and printed products wherever possible.